princeton-polaris-lab/Evaluating-Durable-Safeguards/README.md

 ## Create environment

-You can use the following instructions to create a conda environment:
+You can use the following instructions to create the conda environment:

 ```shell
 conda env create -f environment.yml